Quick Answer

 • Audiences unfamiliar with QR scanning

-Emily, who runs a yoga studio, focuses her customer communication on scheduling links rather than LinkedIn.
-Her audience connects differently, and the QR code adds little value there.
+A yoga studio focused on customer communication through scheduling links does not need a LinkedIn QR code.
+Its audience connects differently, and the code adds little value there.

 How StackQR Fits Into the Workflow

-StackQR fits into this process as a straightforward generator for static QR codes.
+StackQR fits into this process as a simple generator for static QR codes.
 You paste the LinkedIn profile URL, generate the code, test it, and use it across materials.

 The benefit shows up in consistency.
 The same code works on a business card, a slide deck, and a booth sign.
 There is no dependency on an app screen or account login.